Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 5. Differentiate the company's environment and its market.

-6. Apply the knowledge acquired to practice.
+6. Apply the acquired knowledge to practice.

 7. Apply different alternative approaches to decision-making.